 Most Likely to Cheer You Up: Ryanair

 The latest hilarious salvo this tweet of someone who whipped up an AI image of travelers in standing room seats envisioning the future of aviation and suggesting Ryanair might overcharge you if you have large feet.
 Their reply?
-Well…just look at this tweet for yourself.
+Well, just see for yourself.

 Self aware, truly funny, pithy and perfect.
-Comedy gold.
+Comedy gold, no notes.

 Follow Ryanair on Twitter; you'll be glad you did.